rkcf/dailio/README.md

 2. Complete the task.
 3. Every day the task completion resets, keep completing them to watch your streak counter go up.

+##Compatibility
+Currently tested working with Firefox 59+ and Chromium 65+.
+No testing has been done with any other browsers (i.e. IE).
+Currently the formatting only supports desktop use.
+Tablet/Mobile compatibility coming soon.

 ## Deployment

 Edit conf/nginx/nginx.conf to change the server_name in the server block.

 Edit conf/production-env.env to change the DJANGO_SECRET_KEY

+Create your user with `python manage.py createsuperuser`

 ### With Docker
 `docker-compose up`